 If you would like to travel by sea you have two options: you can take one of the major international ship cruise lines such as Princess, Norwegian, Royal Caribbean, Holland America, Carnival,

-On the contrary, if you are looking for a further alternative that is not going direct to St Petersburg, and time isn't an issue, then you could also take a ferry from Stockholm to Helsinki or from Stockholm to Tallinn, including Riga with Tallink & Silja Lines or Viking Cruises.
+On the contrary, if you are looking for a further alternative that is not going direct to St. Petersburg, and time isn't an issue, then you could also take a ferry from Stockholm to Helsinki or from Stockholm to Tallinn, including Riga with Tallink & Silja Lines or Viking Cruises.
 Both are two established European shipping companies offering access to the entire Baltic Sea region with the most modern fleet.
-From there, you can continue your trip to St Petersburg by bus or train.
+From there, you can continue your trip to St Petersburg by bus or by train.

 If you are on a tight budget then you could try your luck with freight travel.
 We know that there is a direct ferry to St. Petersburg, Russia from countries such as Germany, Poland, Spain, UK, Belgium, Denmark, Finland, Estonia, and Sweden operated by Finnlines, but we're not sure if they still board passengers, so check for yourself.